Poem on a stone at 800m.

-This is a Greatest Cycling Climbs 10/10 difficulty.
-Simon Warren writes of this climb “A true monster of a climb through the heart of the Cairngorms, the road up to Lecht Ski Centre is a simply stunning ride.”
-Lect Ski Resort boasts the highest roadside bar in Scotland.
+This 100 Greatest Cycling Climbs climb easily gets a 10/10 for difficulty.
+Simon Warren writes of this climb, “a true monster of a climb through the heart of the Cairngorms, the road up to Lecht Ski Centre is a simply stunning ride.”
+Lecht Ski Resort boasts the highest roadside bar in Scotland.

 Climb begins near the road to Corgarff Castle

-Climb finishes adjacent Lecht Ski Centre and Scotland’s highest roadside bar.
+Climb finishes adjacent to the Lecht Ski Centre, and Scotland’s highest roadside bar.

 Steepest ½ kilometer begins at 100m (14.7%)